Nouvelle Planète

-Nouvelle Planète is a non-profit organization founded on Albert Schweitzer’s examples, ideas and ethics; it is strictly neutral in religion and politics, and works to support small practical projects in countries in the southern hemisphere, setting up direct relations between people in the North and the South, so as to help people help themselves.
+Nouvelle Planète is a non-profit organization founded on Albert Schweitzer's examples, ideas and ethics; it is strictly neutral in religion and politics, and works to support small practical projects in countries in the Southern Hemisphere, setting up direct relations between people in the North and the South, so as to help people help themselves.

 Historical origins

 Nouvelle Planète grew out of the project to add an extension to the Albert Schweitzer Hospital in Lambaréné (Gabon).
 The founder, Willy Randin, former director of the hospital, and Maurice Lack, an architect specializing in bioclimatics, proposed a project based on renewable sources of energy.
 Research was conducted in this direction, but the people in charge of the Albert Schweitzer hospital were not interested by the project.
 Instead of simply abandoning their ideas, Lack and Randin wanted to develop the appropriate technologies with interested people in other parts of the world.
 To do this, they founded the Albert Schweitzer Ecological Centre (CEAS) and the Sahel Action of Schweitzer's Work, Nouvelle Planète, in Switzerland.

 At the time, Willy Randin was working for a big development agency in Switzerland, and he had been able to see the extent to which citizens had the desire to understand the reality of Southern countries, and to mobilize themselves in view of backing small projects by establishing direct relations with the beneficiaries.

-In 1986, given the success of Sahel Action of Schweitzer's Work, it was decided to extend activities to Haiti, then to the Amazon, while continuing with Sahel-based projects with the CEAS.
+In 1986, given the success of Sahel Action of Schweitzer's Work, it was decided to extend activities to Haiti, then to the Amazon With contributions from Jeremy Narby, while continuing with Sahel-based projects with the CEAS.
 At that point, the name of the organization was changed to Nouvelle Planète.